UoB-HPC/hpc-course-getting-started/1_Connecting_to_BlueCrystal.md

 If you are using a lab machine, everything is already set up.

 In order to access BlueCrystal, you need to have an account.
-If you don't have an account yet and haven't received any instructions, e.g. via email, on how to obtain one, please ask as lab helper.
+If you don't have an account yet and haven't received any instructions, e.g. via email, on how to obtain one, you can find them on the unit's BlackBoard page.
+If you have any issues signing up, please ask a lab helper.

 In the sections below, shell commands are prefixed with a `$` symbol.
 This is to indicate that you would type them at a shell prompt and _you do not need to type the `$`_.